-The Group had two (2022: four) customers whose revenue individually represented 10% or more of the Group's total revenue, being 17.21% and 14.22% respectively (2022: 19.70%, 13.65%, 12.33% and 11.03% respectively).
+The Group had three (2023: two) customers whose revenue individually represented 10% or more of the Group's total revenue, being 11.8%, 11.7% and 10% respectively (2023: 17.2% and 14.2% respectively).

-8. PROFIT FROM OPERATIONS
+8. LOSS FROM OPERATIONS

-£'000 2022 This is arrived at after charging/(crediting): £.000 £'000 Continuing operations Staff costs (see note 9) 1,620 1,384 Direct costs of business combinations , - 57 Depreciation of property, plant & equipment 14 7 Amortisation of intangible fixed assets 265 191 Impairment on goodwill and intangible assets 6,384 716 Auditors' remuneration in respect of the Company 20 18 Audit of the Group and subsidiary undertakings 42 37 Review of interim financial information 5 4 67 59
+This is arrived at after charging: Continuing operations

+Staff costs (see note 9) Depreciation of property, plant & equipment Amortisation of intangible fixed assets Loss on derivative instruments at fair value Impairment on goodwill and intangible assets

+Auditors' remuneration in respect of the Company Audit of the Group and subsidiary undertakings Review of interim financial information

+DIGITALBOX PLC NOTES FORMING PART OF THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2024

-NOTES FORMING PART OF THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2023
+DIGITALBOX PLC NOTES FORMING PART OF THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 20244